British Council Scholarships for Women in STEM

 How to apply

-Applications are now closed for the September 2021 intake.
-Applicants will be contacted in due course
+Applications are now closed for the September 2021 intake and all successful candidates have been informed.

 - We will be unable to combine this scholarship with other Teesside University scholarships.